14 Sep Basketball Shoulder Instability Rehab

 Basketball Specific Training

-These suggested factors should also be accounted for – little to no pain, satisfaction with treatment, eagerness to play, normal ROM and strength, normal functional ability and sport-specific skills, and normal ratio of 100% between scapula protractors and retractors.
+These suggested factors should also be accounted for – little to no pain, satisfaction with treatment, eagerness to play, normal ROM and strength, normal functional ability and sport-specific skills, and a normal ratio of 100% between scapula protractors and retractors.
 Below you will find basketball-specific training that SHOULD be included in your return to sport phase of basketball shoulder instability rehab.

 Wall Ball Dribble Series